kujaku11/mt_metadata/docs/source/structure.rst

 Metadata Validation
 ---------------------

 Metadata validation can be done in many different ways.
-After writing most of the code I learned about JSON and XML validation, but since I was naive to those I developed a structure that seems to work.
+After writing most of the code I learned about JSON and XML validation, but since I was naive to those I developed a structure that works.
 That structure is this, all metadata key words have certain attributes that describe how the metadata value should be represented and validated.
 Those are:

 	* **type** - How the value should be represented based on very basic types